 While primarily a jazz musician, Chris has performed many styles in venues such as the Jazz Showcase in Chicago, Tipitina’s, and the New Orleans Jazz and Heritage Festival.
-He has performed with distinguished artists such as Dave Liebman, Randy Brecker, Jim Pugh, Chip McNeill, and the Mobile Symphony Orchestra, and he performs regularly on guitar as well as upright and electric bass in and around the Asheville area.
+He has performed with distinguished artists such as Dave Liebman, Bob Sheppard, Michael League, Randy Brecker, Jim Pugh, Ed Soph, and the Mobile Symphony Orchestra, and he performs regularly on guitar as well as upright and electric bass in and around the Asheville area.

-Chris is the Assistant Professor of Jazz Guitar and Recording Industry at Western Carolina University teaching recording classes, applied lessons, and the guitar ensemble.
+Chris is the Assistant Professor of Jazz Guitar and the Recording Arts at Western Carolina University teaching recording classes, applied lessons, and the guitar ensemble.

 Previously, at the University of Illinois, Chris was the Music Program Coordinator for Unit One at Allen Hall, overseeing the department’s music faculty, teaching applied lessons in guitar, bass, and theory/songwriting, directing the Rock Band ensembles, and teaching music courses in Digital Recording and Composition and the histories Jazz and Popular Music.
 He also was the recording engineer and facilitator of the Unit One recording studio.